danobi/vmtest-action/README.md

 used inside the VM without additional configuration.

-Please be aware that `vmtest-action` performance may be degraded unless your job is running on a large GHA runner.
+Please be aware that `vmtest-action` performance may be degraded unless your job is running on a large or self-hosted GHA runner.
 See [vmtest's FAQ][3] for more details.

 ## Usage